Mango0x45/grab/README.md

 You can additionally use filter operators to keep or discard certain results.
-The ‘g’ operator will filter out any results that don’t match the given regex, while the ‘v’ operator will do the opposite.
+The ‘g’ operator will filter out any results that don’t match the given regex, while the ‘G’ operator will do the opposite.
 To select all numbers that contain a ‘3’ we can thus do:

 ``` sh